Tourism Best Management Practices:

 cases are appropriately addressed.

 During the 1996 season, the hotline received 280 calls from concerned citizens.
 By 2008, that number had dropped to 100,

 "What's gratifying is I think we have handled many if not all of the real critical things that were coming up in the 90's," Day said.

 The program runs on about $12,000 per year.
 Those funds are taken out of the local head tax that is collected by the city from

 cruise lines.
 Most of the budget is spent on advertising and community awareness.

-to provide ongoing training for all of their employees throughout the season in an effort to reinforce compliance with all
+provide ongoing training for all of their employees throughout the season in an effort to reinforce compliance with all guidelines.
+An

-guidelines.
-An internal observation program encourages operators to notify each other if they observe TBMP guidelines not
+internal observation program encourages operators to notify each other if they observe TBMP guidelines not being followed.

 "The beauty of TBMP is it's voluntary," said Jeremy Gieser, operations manager of Gastineau Guiding Company, a member of